pebgroup/Global-plant-diversity/README.md

 File                        | Description
 ---------------------------- | --------------------------------------------------------------------------
-checklist_names.txt         | Text file containing World Checklist of Vascular Plants taxonomy, taxon status, unique ID and synonyms checklist_distribution.txt  | Text file containing World Checklist of Vascular Plants taxon presence data in botanical countries
+checklist_names.txt         | Text file containing World Checklist of Vascular Plants taxonomy, taxon status, unique ID and synonyms checklist_distribution.txt  | Text file containing World Checklist of Vascular Plants taxon presence data in botanical countries, provided by collaborators (publication in prep)
 ALLMB.tre		                | Phylogeny with GenBank and Open Tree of Life taxa with a backbone provided by Magallón et al. (2015).
 From Smith & Brown 2018
 GBMB.tre			              | Phylogeny with GenBank taxa with a backbone provided by Magallón et al. (2015).
 From Smith & Brown 2018.
 Used to identify taxa with molecular information ott.rds                     | Open Tree of Life taxonomy file (.rds version of taxonomy.tsv, Version: 3.0.
 Available on https://tree.opentreeoflife.org/about/taxonomy-version/ott3.0).
 Used to identify source for tip label name (NCBI or GBIF)